costoffreedom/costoffreedom-book/book/opening:freedom/free-as-in-commons.md

 can still sell copies of the software, development itself, and services related to the it: distribution, support, education, etc.</p>

-<p>There is a misled simplification that consists in arguing that if the
+<p>There is a misleading simplification that consists in arguing that if the
 software source code is available, people won't pay to obtain it.
 But not everyone is a developer, and most people will prefer paying a company to take responsibility for their software: they do it all the